 2) upon receipt of a SIP 404 (Not Found) response as a result of attempting to subscribe to the "xcap-diff" event-package for the group document of the group identity in the <mcdata-request-uri> element of the application/vnd.3gpp.mcdata-info+xml MIME body of the SIP request as specified in 3GPP TS 24.481 [11], the MCData server shall send the SIP 404 (Not Found) response with the warning text set to "113 group document does not exist" in a Warning header field as specified in subclause 4.9.
 Otherwise, continue with the rest of the steps; and

-3) upon receipt of any other SIP 4xx, SIP 5xx or SIP 6xx response as a result of attempting to subscribe to the "xcap-diff" event-package for the group document of the group identity in the <mcdata-request-uri> element of the application/vnd.3gpp.mcdata-info+xml MIME body of the SIP INVITE request as specified in 3GPP TS 24.481 [11], the MCData server shall send the SIP final response with the warning text set to "114 unable to retrieve group document" in a Warning header field as specified in subclause 4.4 and shall not continue with the rest of the steps;
+3) upon receipt of any other SIP 4xx, SIP 5xx or SIP 6xx response as a result of attempting to subscribe to the "xcap-diff" event-package for the group document of the group identity in the <mcdata-request-uri> element of the application/vnd.3gpp.mcdata-info+xml MIME body of the SIP INVITE request as specified in 3GPP TS 24.481 [11], the MCData server shall send the SIP final response with the warning text set to "114 unable to retrieve group document" in a Warning header field as specified in subclause 4.9 and shall not continue with the rest of the steps.

 *** Next Change ***